tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ## Introduction

-The Tillitis TKey is a platform for running device apps in a restricted execution environment physically separate from the client.
+The Tillitis TKey is a platform for running small programs (device applications) in a restricted execution environment physically separate from the client.
+The device app typically provides functionality to a companion client app to solve different use cases, typically cryptographic signing, authentication, encryption, et cetera.

-The device provides the device app access to secrets derived through measurement of a device app or, in a chain of apps, derived keys from the chain.
-The device app in turn provides functionality and controlled access to assets to a companion client app as needed to solve different use cases.
+The TKey provides the device app access to secrets derived through measurement of the device app or, when chaining, derived keys from the chain of started apps.

 For more about the TKey, see [TKey Developer Handbook](https://dev.tillitis.se/), [the firmware documentation](../../hw/application_fpga/fw/README.md) or [the top level hardware documentation](../../hw/application_fpga/README.md).

-The threat model tries to describe the threats that needs to be mitigated in order for the device app to work in a secure and trustworthy manner.
+This threat model tries to describe the threats that needs to be mitigated in order for the device app to work in a secure and trustworthy manner.

+TL;DR:

+- We believe that a successful attack reproducing the same key material will need both access to the user's User Supplied Secret (something they know) and physical access to the TKey device (something they have).

+- In the use case of a directly measured device app an attacker will also need to use that exact app (the integrity of the app).

+- When using a combination of measured boot and verified boot we believe the attacker needs

 ### TKey Unlocked

-The TKey comes in two versions: the ordinary TKey for general use and the TKey Unlocked.
+The TKey is available in two versions: the ordinary TKey for general use and the TKey Unlocked.
 The Unlocked is for people who want to provision the bitstream themselves, either because they want to choose the Unique Device Secret themselves or want to change the hardware design or the firmware.

 This threat model and the mitigations listed applies to unlocked devices too as long as they have been provisioned with: